 During the third quarter of 2017, Kincora closed the first significant capital raising post the consolidation of Bronze Fox and the IBEX transaction, providing a multiple phase budget for multiple projects and commencing the first modern district scale systematic exploration program in the Southern Gobi copper belt.
-The Company also strengthened and accelerated its project generation function, becoming the foremost international group pursuing further countercyclical expansion opportunities in Mongolia focused on copper, gold and VMS targets.
+The Company also strengthened and accelerated its project generation function, becoming the foremost international group pursuing further countercyclical expansion opportunities in Mongolia, focused on copper, gold and VMS targets, and other jurisdictions that lend itself to a complementary exploration approach, scale of targets and regional experience.

 Unfortunately in late 2017, significant shareholder overhangs emerged which negatively impacted the ability to fully execute our strategy and our share price.
-Over a six-month period these issues were fixed.
-Three of the five person board were replaced and 29% of the register transitioned.
-In June 2018, a new cornerstone shareholder was in place (taking out the overhangs at 13c v the last raising price of 33c/sh).
+Over a six-month period, these issues were fixed.
+Three of the five -person board were replaced and 29% of the register transitioned.
+In June 2018, a new cornerstone shareholder was in place (taking out the overhangs at 13c v the prior raising price of 33c/sh).
 The final piece of the reform was the appointment of a new Chairman, Cameron McRae (who had advised the Kincora board from 2014-17 and has been an active shareholder).
-In 2018, Kincora overcame multiple corporate headwinds and remained focused progressing our two-pronged exploration and expansion strategy, and we conserved cash wisely in the process.